Skip to main content

 If counts appear too high:

-• Verify whether duplicate rows exist before aggregation
+• Verify whether duplicate rows exist before aggregation.

-• Confirm whether you should use count() or count_distinct()
+• Confirm whether you should use count() or count_distinct().

-Having condition does not work as expected
+Aggregate Filters/Having Conditions does not work as expected

 Similar tools and concepts